schultzelab/swarm_learning/Readme.md

-Scripts from the manuscript by Warnat-Herresthal et al. 2020
+Scripts from the manuscript Warnat-Herresthal, S., Schultze, H., Shastry, K.L. et al. Swarm Learning for decentralized and confidential clinical machine learning.
+Nature (2021) https://doi.org/10.1038/s41586-021-03583-3

 - Data and Power-BI files to reproduce the figures
 - Script for the generation of all swarm learning scenarios